-Actually, Angela and Cynthia had some similar phrase in their minds when Joanne mentioned about the “high class society”, but they didn’t dare say it out loud.
+Actually, Angela and Cynthia had some similar phrases in their minds when Joanne mentioned the “high-class society”, but they didn’t dare say it out loud.
 Even if they were both much older than Joanne, and shouldn’t be fearing Joanne’s wrath, especially Angela.
 Yet for some unknown reason, they kept quiet.
 Ehlo was always the brave one, not caring if he stepped on a few toes in the process, even if it was one of his best friends in the world, like his constant scolding of Jacky in the past.
 So what made Joanne think she could become the exception?
 Or perhaps because she knew Ehlo too well–thanks to all these past years–that she didn’t care to strike back either?

-“You’re part of that high class society too, you know,” Angela repeated Ehlo’s accusation as they settled down to eat.
+“You’re part of that high-class society too, you know,” Angela repeated Ehlo’s accusation as they settled down to eat.
 She was, of course, talking about Ehlo.

 “Thanks, honey,” Ehlo said, his sarcasm on the high end.